korolevsaska695-hub/Moriarty-Project/README.md

 Social Media Stuck Issue Fixed.

 ### Current Features
-- *Tries To Find The Owner Of The Given Phone Number.*
+- *Tries To Find The Owner Of The Given Phone Number.*+79159247828

 - *Tries To Find The Spam Risk Situation Of The Given Phone Number.*